-Non-infectious uveitis Age or body weight How much and how often to take?
-Notes Adults First dose of 80 mg (two 40 mg injections in one day), followed by 40 mg every other week starting one week after the first dose.
-Corticosteroids or other medicines that influence the immune system may be continued while using Humira.
-Humira can also be given alone.
-Children and adolescents from 2 years of age weighing less than 30 kg 20 mg every other week Your doctor may prescribe an initial dose of 40 mg to be administered one week prior to the start of the usual dose of 20 mg every other week.
+Paediatric uveitis Age or body weight How much and how often to take?
+Notes Children and adolescents from 2 years of age weighing less than 30 kg 20 mg every other week Your doctor may prescribe an initial dose of 40 mg to be administered one week prior to the start of the usual dose of 20 mg every other week.
 Humira is recommended for use in combination with methotrexate.
-Children and adolescents from 2 years of age weighing at least 30 kg 40 mg every other week Your doctor may prescribe an initial dose of 80 mg to be administered one week prior to the start of the usual dose of 40 mg every other week.
+Children and adolescents from 2 years of age weighing 30 kg or more 40 mg every other week Your doctor may prescribe an initial dose of 80 mg to be administered one week prior to the start of the usual dose of 40 mg every other week.
 Humira is recommended for use in combination with methotrexate.